British Para Ice Hockey Association

-The British Sledge Hockey Association (BSHA) is the national governing body in the United Kingdom for ice sledge hockey.
+The British Para Ice Hockey Association (BPIHA), formerly the British Sledge Hockey Association (BSHA), is the governing body for Para ice hockey in Great Britain.
 Formed in 1995, its main objectives are to expand the number of teams active in the UK (and by association the number or participants) and to develop the national team.

 As of the 2015–16 season, there are five teams that compete in the BSHA League: Cardiff Huskies, Kingston Kestrels, Manchester Phoenix, Sheffield Steelkings and Peterborough Phantoms.
 A new team, the Endeavour Eagles is joining the league for the 2017 season, based out of Basingstoke.
 This new team will consist primarily of military personnel, most of whom were injured or disabled in the line of duty.